 Making tau-tau for rich clients is a long, complex process, and is shaped by the region’s religious beliefs.

 The process begins when the tau-tau’s head and body are roughly cut to shape.

 When the artist has a foundation to build on, a knife is used to shape the head and carve features.

-Each stage is preceded by the bai todi ceremony.
-In this common Torajan ritual, a pig is sacrificed.
+Each stage is preceded by bai todi, a common Torajan ritual in which a pig is sacrificed.